Steam

 Most games are developed for Windows.
 To play them on Linux, you need a compatible layer like Wine.
 Luckily, Steam has built-in Proton, a fork of Wine, to support Windows games on openSUSE.
 However, here are still something you need to do before playing those games.

-First, you need to install Valkan drivers.
+First, you need to install Vulkan drivers.
 Currently, only Intel and AMD drivers are included in openSUSE repositories.
-NVIDIA drivers has to be download from NVIDIA's website and it is not as stable as open source drivers.
+NVIDIA drivers have to be installed via a separate repository as described here.

 After that, you need to start Steam, open settings, and enable Steam Play (Proton) compatibility tools.